-This innovative course pairs music technology with electronic engineering, allowing you to specialise in designing electronic systems both for creative practice and scientific research in music.
+This innovative course pairs music technology with electronic engineering, and allows you to specialise in designing electronic systems for creative practice, and pursue musicological and scientific research in music.

-You’ll learn from experts across disciplines in excellent facilities, including state-of-the-art recording suites in the School of Music.
-Dedicated acoustics and digital media laboratories in the School of Electronic and Electrical Engineering will also be open to you, and you’ll have access to studios equipped for up to 12.1 Surround Sound as well as music creation and production tools like Logic and Ableton.
+You’ll learn from experts across disciplines in excellent facilities, including contemporary recording and electronic music production studios in the School of Music.
+Dedicated acoustics and digital media laboratories in the School of Electronic and Electrical Engineering will also be open to you.
+We support a wide range of software platforms (Logic, Pro Tools, Cubase, Native Instruments, MaxMSP, etc.), though we aim to equip students with platform-independent skills.

 This course is accredited by the Institution of Engineering and Technology (IET) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as an Incorporate Engineer.

 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.
 An accredited electronic engineering course must meet the quality standards set by the IET.